 In spite of her mother’s attempts to keep Kelly away from Smith, shortly after introducing him to her parents Kelly began spending more and more time at Smith’s home.
 Although still worried about her daughter’s relationship with this much older man, it seemed to Kelly’s mother that Smith did have Kelly’s best interest at heart and would often phone her parents to discuss concerns he had about her.
 It wouldn’t be long before that impression was shattered and the cycle of possessiveness and violence with in the couple’s relationship began.

 There were several arguments between the couple and Kelly would return home for short periods, but would always return back to Smith.
-Never admitting to the abuse, Kelly spent less and less time around her family, until eventually she cut all contact with them.
+Never admitting to the abuse, Kelly spent less and less time with her family, until eventually, she cut all contact with them.
 Kelly’s parents did receive some cards from her, but they noticed that the cards were not written in Kelly’s handwriting.
-Her mother felt something was terribly wrong, but was unable to do anything about the situation.
+Her mother felt something was terribly wrong but was unable to do anything about the situation.

 Her mother’s instinct was unfortunately correct.
 On April 16, 1996, Smith reported to a local police station that his girlfriend had accidentally drown in his bathtub.
 Police arriving to the scene at Smith’s home found blood in virtually every room of the house, indicating that there was much more to Kelly’s death than an accidental drowning.